Gambit (Marvel Comics): X-Men

 After wandering around the world, he encountered a de-aged and powerless Storm, and helped her escape from the Shadow King.
-He then rescued her from Nanny and the Orphan-Maker, helping her battle them.
+He then rescued her from Nanny and Orphan-Maker, helping her battle them.
 Afterwards, the young amnesiac Storm, who had reverted to thieving to stay alive, joined Gambit, and she eventually brought him back to the X-Men.
 Soon after, Gambit helped the X-Men, X-Factor, and New Mutants battle the Genoshans.
 Only Wolverine expressed his doubts about the Cajun, which led to a Danger Room duel between the two.
 Gambit was able to triumph by using a robotic doppelganger of Lady Deathstrike to distract Wolverine while taking advantage of Wolverine's injuries, inflicted by the Reavers.
 Gambit and the X-Men were then taken to the Shi'ar galaxy by Lila Cheney.
 Alongside the X-Men and Starjammers, Gambit battled Deathbird, the Imperial Guard, and a band of Warskrulls.
 Upon their return to Earth, Gambit assisted the X-Men and X-Factor in battling the Shadow King, though he was temporarily controlled by the Shadow King.

 When the original five X-Men rejoined and the team was divided into two squads, Gambit became part of the Blue team under Cyclops' leadership.
 Alongside the X-Men, he battled Magneto and his newly formed Acolytes, Fenris, the Hand, Omega Red, and Sabretooth, and then Mojo.
 Gambit then fought Bishop and was attacked by his estranged wife Bella Donna.
 Gambit recounted how he had fled from New Orleans after killing his brother-in-law in self-defense.
 Alongside the X-Men, Gambit first encountered the second Ghost Rider.
-Gambit battled the Brood Queen and the Brood-possessed Ghost Rider, and witnessed the apparent death of his now ex-wife, Bella Donna.
+Gambit battled the Brood Queen and the Brood-possessed Ghost Rider and witnessed the apparent death of his now ex-wife, Bella Donna.

 Gambit became romantically interested in one of his teammates, Rogue, and started flirting with her.
 Despite her off-putting manner and the obstacle of her uncontrollable mutant ability that prevented anyone from touching her, he began romancing and seducing Rogue.
-Their strong romantic relationship was originally written as a one time, flirtatious moment; ironically, their romantic relationship is listed as one of the longest and most popular on-going deep and close romantic relationships in the X-Men series, probably only second to Jean Grey and Cyclops.
+Their strong romantic relationship was originally written as a one-time, flirtatious moment; ironically, their romantic relationship is listed as one of the longest and most popular ongoing deep and close romantic relationships in the X-Men series, probably only second to Jean Grey and Cyclops.
 Although their early "courtship" portrayed him as very "devil may care" in his flirtation with her, later issues revealed that, beneath his bravado and swagger, he truly had genuine romantic feelings for her.
 Similarly, despite her initial aggressive rejection of his advances, Rogue found that she was not only flattered by his attention but that she felt equally romantically attracted to him.